whitneygriffith/GCP-AKS-Migration-Challenges/README.md

 Perhaps this is a place where we can talk about our project.

+# Based on Meeting, here is the focus areas:

 I've added user stories (primitive ones) here.

 # Next Steps